johnandrea/dna-multi-match/README.md

 Given as a list of as a space separated list of pairs with each pair as tester-id (see id-item) comma DNA value in cM.

+See the example below and the .cmd files in the example sets.

 --id-item=value

 This is the item which will identify the tester.
 Default is "xref" which is the individual